amirbhan369/grouplaraproject2-10ae/docs/source/kube.rst

 .. important::
    Below assumes you have a Kubernetes cluster and **kubectl** installed in your Linux environment.

-Based on your TML solution [--solutionname--] - if you want to scale your application with Kubernetes - you will need to apply the following YAML files.
+Based on your TML solution [grouplaraproject2-10ae] - if you want to scale your application with Kubernetes - you will need to apply the following YAML files.

 .. list-table::

    * - **YML File**
      - **Description**
-   * - :ref:`--solutionnamefile--`
+   * - :ref:`grouplaraproject2-10ae.yml`
      - This is your main solution YAML file.

        It MUST be applied to your Kubernetes cluster.